These Northern Sask. students were displaced by wildfires — now they are helping restore their forests | CBC News

 "We were so close to not having the experience, so I was relieved we did because I was looking forward to it and was looking forward to networking," Moise said.

 The project allowed the students to work with a soil scientist and terrestrial ecologists.
-The group also travelled up to a NextGen — a Saskatchewan energy company — campsite at Patterson Lake to help plant trees there.
+The group also travelled up to a campsite at Patterson Lake run by NexGen — a Saskatchewan energy company — to help plant trees there.

 That was Colby Lemaigre's favourite part of the tree planting experience.